goderich/dissertation/dissertation.md

 | CVC           | baʔ     | 'to know' |
 | CGVC          | ryung   | 'hornet'  |

 Chen [-@chen2012, p.
-24] lists examples with onsetless syllables, such as /ra.gi.il/ 'narrow', /hu.la.iy/ 'snow', and /ba.iy/ 'thyroid gland'.^[Chen uses the symbol /j/ in her transcription of the palatal glide [j], but I use /y/ here for internal consistency.]
-In my fieldwork, I heard clear glottal stops in the elicitation of all these examples, so they should be transcribed instead as /ɹa.gi.ʔil/^[Chen has an initial /r/ in her transcription, but this word should start with /ɹ/ instead.] 'narrow', /hu.la.ʔiy/ 'snow', and /ba.ʔiy/ 'thyroid gland'.
+24] lists examples with onsetless syllables, such as /ra.gi.il/ 'narrow', /hu.la.iː/ 'snow', and /ba.iː/ 'thyroid gland'.
+In my fieldwork, I heard clear glottal stops in the elicitation of all these examples, so they should be transcribed instead as /ɹa.gi.ʔil/^[Chen has an initial /r/ in her transcription, but this word should start with /ɹ/ instead.] 'narrow', /hu.la.ʔiː/ 'snow', and /ba.ʔiː/ 'thyroid gland'.
 Conversely, Chen writes /sa.ʔiŋ/ 'two', where the glottal stop appears to be optional in my data.
 However, unlike Matu'uwal (@sec:matuuwal-phonotactics), Plngawan has no phonemic distinction between a hiatus and two vowels with an intervening glottal stop, so I analyze all these examples as having a phonemic glottal stop.

 There are very few good examples of CGVC syllables, with the best one given in @tbl:plngawan-syllable-types.
-I have not been able to find any examples at all with the approximants /w/ and /ɹ/ in my dataset, so the glide in this syllable type appears to be limited to /y/.
+I have not been able to find any examples at all with the approximants /w/ and /ɹ/ in my dataset, so the glide in this syllable type appears to be limited to \<y\> /j/.
 Chen's [-@chen2012, p.
 24] examples /ta.ra.hjaʔ/ 'to lie down' and /si.njuw/ 'rope' can alternatively be analyzed as /ta.rah.jaʔ/ and /sin.juw/, respectively, with the syllable boundary between the consonant and the glide.
 Examples with the phonemes /c/ or /s/ such as Chen's /ʔu.cjux/ are not pronounced as two separate segments, but instead coalesce into a single palatal segment [tɕ] or [ɕ], respectively.
 Underlyingly, they should still be treated as separate phonemes based on alternations such as *sumyuw* [sumjuː] 'to make rope (AV)' vs *syugun* [ɕuɣun] 'to make rope (PV.SBJV)'.
-This pair shows that /s/ and /y/ are separate phonemes based on the position of the infix *-um-*: if there were a distinct phoneme /sy/, we would expect the infixed form to be \*\**syumuw*.
-In the suffixed form *syugun*, the phonemes /s/ and /y/ are phonetically merged into a single segment [ɕ], and thus belong in the same syllable.
+This pair shows that /s/ and \<y\> /j/ are separate phonemes based on the position of the infix *-um-*: if there were a distinct phoneme \<sy\> /ɕ/, we would expect the infixed form to be \*\**syumuw*.
+In the suffixed form *syugun*, the phonemes /s/ and \<y\> /j/ are phonetically merged into a single segment [ɕ], and thus belong in the same syllable.

 Plngawan preserves vowel distinctions in the third-to-last syllable, as shown in @tbl:plngawan-antepenult-vowels.
 These vowels are often the same as in Matu'uwal, though sometimes they are not; these differences are explored further in Section XXX.
 <!-- TODO: link section -->